Custom Oligo Conjugation Services

 Oligonucleotide Conjugation Service Descriptions

-Using preactivated small molecules and biomolecules with chemical reactive groups such as amine, thiol, carboxylate, hydroxyl, aldehyde and ketone, active hydrogen, photo-chemical and cycloaddition reactions to cross-link via zero-length, homobifunctional, heterobifunctional or multifunctional cross-linking chemistries, dendrimers, dendrons and cleavable regent systems.
+Using preactivated small molecules and biomolecules with chemical reactive groups such as amine, thiol, carboxylate, hydroxyl, aldehyde and ketone, active hydrogen, photo-chemical to cross-link via zero-length, homobifunctional, heterobifunctional or multifunctional cross-linking chemistries, dendrimers, dendrons and cleavable regent systems.

 After standard desalting, or purification, a small percent of heterogeneous products containing single or multi-site conjugate per molecule may exist.